 (This guide assume you have a MacOs running.
 I have no idea how do it on PC)

 -Important: Download HighSierra dmg only from Apple.Don´t use suspicious dmgs or Isos.
-It’s not longer available to search in Apple Store, but you can find one link to download it from Apple Store. ("get os mac os sierra" link) It’s 10.12.6.
+It’s not longer available to search in Apple Store, since Mojave release.
+Go to this link, and click in “Get macOS high Sierra” (at mid of the page).
+It will open the apple store download link.
+The dmg is downloaded in /Applications folder.
 Let the file in Applications folder. (and keep one compressed copy for future attempts)

 -Format one USB stick with common settings: